AJ-Carp/Life-Expectancy-Project/README.md

 <img width="1410" alt="Screenshot 2024-11-28 at 10 12 44 AM" src="https://github.com/user-attachments/assets/7521dd49-c6a4-4efe-b175-c1bb8dd61413">
 <img width="857" alt="Screenshot 2024-11-28 at 10 29 20 AM" src="https://github.com/user-attachments/assets/fde4d399-0690-4945-9848-8f82b57f939a">

-## Average BMI for countries who life span increased and decreased the most
+## Average BMI for the countries who life span increased and decreased the most
-Of these countries I found that those who improved their life span the most actually had lower BMI and higher counts of diseases.
-This could suggest that the decreases in life expectancy is due to crime and violence rather then health related issues.
-Also, it is important to note that I did not take population into consideration.

 <img width="160" alt="Screenshot 2024-11-28 at 10 34 53 AM" src="https://github.com/user-attachments/assets/757183e7-a26c-487c-a43b-882f201fa764">
 <img width="855" alt="Screenshot 2024-11-28 at 10 39 30 AM" src="https://github.com/user-attachments/assets/984560f4-30c5-4bad-9bb2-ce0c770b1b89">

-## Average count of diseases for countries who life span increased and decreased the most
+## Average count of diseases for the countries who life span increased and decreased the most

 <img width="210" alt="Screenshot 2024-11-28 at 10 38 40 AM" src="https://github.com/user-attachments/assets/7051e9d7-2e99-4210-8c93-0568fe1bd84d">
 <img width="868" alt="Screenshot 2024-11-28 at 10 42 51 AM" src="https://github.com/user-attachments/assets/2d205ca4-f7ad-4c21-89b6-421e5010319a">

+As you can see the countries who improved their life span the most actually had lower BMI and higher counts of diseases.
+This could suggest that the decreases in life expectancy is due to crime and violence rather then health related issues.
+Also, it is important to note that I did not take population into consideration.